RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 No, usually the author has a question or a problem and attempts to *solve* the problem by dramatizing it and writing it out.
 Fiction and nonfiction both require research and mastery of details.
-"If you can't explain it simply, you don't understand it well enough," said Einstein, and writing a book or telling as story is your attempt at telling the story.
+"If you can't explain it simply, you don't understand it well enough," said Einstein, and writing a book, or telling a story, or even teaching a class may be thought of as an attempt to solve a problem: How to learn about stories and storytelling and apply those skills to the practice of law?

-In this course we are intensely interested in how a story grabs you and moves you.
+In this seminar we are intensely interested in how a story grabs you and moves you.

 We don't want to be scholars and kill storytelling by analyzing it.
 E.B.
 White, the author of *Charlotte's Web* and many other tales, said: